Ganesha Temple, Idagunji: Legend

-During the last phase of Dwapara, a sage by name Valakhilya was performing penance on the banks of river Sharavathi.
+During the last phase of Dwapara, a sage by the name Valakhilya was performing penance on the banks of the river Sharavathi.
 The going proved tough due to many obstacles for the learned sage.
-The ommiscient sage Narada happened to pass by that way once and the sage Valakhilya narrated his difficulties to him.
+The omniscient sage Narada happened to pass by that way once and the sage Valakhilya narrated his difficulties to him.
 Narada suggested that all hurdles could be overcome by the worship of Vighneshwara.
 Sage Valakhilya was convinced and he requested Narada to help him in securing the presence of Ganapathi on the bank of Sharavathi from his abode in Kailasha.
 Sage Narada too in his wisdom thought that in view of the fast approaching Yuga of Kali, the holi precence of such a deity was a must on the banks of river Sharavathi.
-He made a pilgrmage to Kailasha and placed his request before the supreme power, Shiva and his consort Parvati.
+He made a pilgrimage to Kailasha and placed his request before the supreme power, Shiva and his consort Parvati.
 In their magnanimity they graced this part of the world by sending their son Ganapathi to the Sharavathi valley to bless the greet sage Valakhilya.
 The light of the Kailasha thus came to this valley and bless the land with his divine presence and to remain here forever in course of time the symbolic icon was carved by Vishwakarama the divine sculptor and consecrated at Idagunji.
 The image of Ganapathi has its own specialty in that instead of one it has two tusks, and instead of four hands only two hands.
 The sacred has a granite bell and does not have the serpent like around the big belly with a necklace around the neck and the delicate hairlike stand scarved in stone at the back of the head.
 It is really an imposing lovely statue.
 Its age is assessed to be more than two thousand years.
 The devotees go into meditative state in a most natural way by concentrating on the image.
 It has the fame of showering grace on the devotees who aspire for such a grace.
 The Pilgrim centre is a live one.
 The importance of the temple is attributed to a legend, occurring at the end of the Dvapara Yuga (the third Hindu epoch or era) before the onset of Kali Yuga (the present epoch or era).
 Everyone feared the advent of Kali Yuga, as the god Krishna was about to leave earth for his divine abode at the end of Dvapara Yuga.
 Sages started performing austerities and prayers seeking Krishna's help to overcome all impediments of Kali Yuga.
 Sages led by Valakhilya started rituals in Kunjavana, a forest area on the banks of the Sharavati River in Karnataka which joins the Arabian Sea.
 During this period, he encountered many obstacles in performing the sacrifice and was very disturbed.
 He, therefore, sought the advice of the divine sage Narada, seeking suitable ways to tackle the problem.
 Narada advised Valakhilya to seek the blessings of Ganesha – the remover of obstacles – before restarting his sacrifice.